 Andreas Otterbach

 Andreas Otterbach is an expert in excellence in human resources and corporate management.
-His focus is on human resources and organisational development, especially the development of an appreciative leadership culture.
+His focus is on human resources and organizational development, particularly in the development of an appreciative leadership culture.
 He also supports specialists and managers in individual coaching sessions.

-As a professor of business administration and corporate management at the Stuttgart Media University, Andreas Otterbach's research focuses on the success factors of hidden champions, especially in human resources management.
-Many insights can be derived from this that also benefit small and medium-sized enterprises.
-His book "Führend durch Wertschätzung" (2017) provides a good insight into this topic.
+As a professor of business administration and corporate management at Stuttgart Media University, Andreas Otterbach's research focuses on the success factors of hidden champions, particularly in human resources management.
+This research provides many insights that can also benefit small and medium-sized enterprises.
+His book "Führend durch Wertschätzung" (Leading through Appreciation, 2017) provides a good insight into this topic.

-Andreas Otterbach is a business trainer and systemic coach, both certified by the German Association for Coaching and Training (DVCT).
-These skills enable him to work in a very personal and targeted way with the clients he supports.
+Andreas Otterbach is a business trainer and systemic coach, certified by the German Association for Coaching and Training (DVCT).
+These skills enable him to work with his clients in a very personal and goal-oriented manner.

-Further stages of his education include a degree in business administration and a doctorate at the University of Bamberg.
-He also holds a degree in banking management.
+Further stages in his education include a degree in business administration and a doctorate from the University of Bamberg.
+He also holds a degree in banking and finance.

-For HR Consult Group AG, Mr Otterbach accompanies the area of "Leadership through Appreciation".
-Oriented on the Hidden Champions research, he supports companies and their executives in implementing an appreciative corporate and leadership culture.
-The group of "small world market leaders" shows exceptional characteristics in these core elements, which have also led to exceptional business success.
-And our clients benefit from this knowledge!
+Mr. Otterbach supports HR Consult Group AG in the area of "leadership through appreciation."
+Based on hidden champion research, he helps companies and their managers implement an appreciative corporate and leadership culture.
+The group of "small global market leaders" demonstrates exceptional characteristics in these core elements, which have also led to extraordinary business success.
+And our customers benefit from this knowledge!

 Find your dream job now!